Strong generation for module categories: Introduction

-Our efforts extend a bit further past Corollary~\ref{cor:f_finite_strong_gen_module_cat}.
-Motivated by the proof technique of Theorem~\ref{thm:strong_generation}, we establish sharp upper bounds on the Rouquier dimension for $D^b (\operatorname{mod}R)$.
-Recall that for a Noetherian ring $R$, a chain of ideals $0=I_0\subseteq I_1\subseteq\cdots\subseteq I_n=R$ exists, where each $R$-module $I_i/I_{i-1}$ is isomorphic to $R/\mathfrak{p}_i$ for some prime ideal $\mathfrak{p}_i$ of $R$ , cf. \cite[Theorem 6.4]{Matsumura:1986}.
-Our strategy, akin to that of \cite[Proposition 3.9]{Aihara/Takahashi:2015}, for bounding the Rouquier dimension of $D^b(\operatorname{mod}R)$ involves studying the length of such a chain of ideals, cf. Lemma~\ref{lem:bounds_via_min_primes}.
-The following result establishes a desirable upper bound on Rouquier dimension in terms of well-established numerical invariants for rings and modules, cf. Remark~\ref{rmk:bounds} for details.
+Our efforts extend a bit further past \Cref{cor:f_finite_strong_gen_module_cat}.
+Motivated by the proof technique of \Cref{thm:strong_generation}, we establish sharp upper bounds on the Rouquier dimension for $D^b (\operatorname{mod}R)$.
+Recall that for a Noetherian ring $R$, a chain of ideals $0=I_0\subseteq I_1\subseteq\cdots\subseteq I_n=R$ exists, where each $R$-module $I_i/I_{i-1}$ is isomorphic to $R/\mathfrak{p}_i$ for some prime ideal $\mathfrak{p}_i$ of $R$.
+See \cite[Theorem 6.4]{Matsumura:1986}.
+Our strategy, akin to that of \cite[Proposition 3.9]{Aihara/Takahashi:2015}, for bounding the Rouquier dimension of $D^b(\operatorname{mod}R)$ involves studying the length of such a chain of ideals \Cref{lem:bounds_via_min_primes}.
+The following result establishes a desirable upper bound on Rouquier dimension in terms of well-established numerical invariants for rings and modules.
+See \Cref{rmk:bounds} for details.